cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-team-member.md

 ---
 name: Onboard New cloud.gov Team Member
 title: Checklist for Onboarding a New Team Member
 about: Onboarding checklist that applies to all team members.
-Paired with a role-specific checklist.
+Pairs with a role-specific checklist.
 labels: ''
 assignees: ''